monadicsystems/monadicsystems.github.io/post2.md

     & return
 ```

-An interesting thing to note about Okapi is its lack of distinction between *route* and *handler*.
+An interesting thing to note about Okapi is its lack of distinction between route and handler.
 If the developer wants, they can
 separate the two constructs like so:

 ```haskell